Viktor Axelsen: 2021: Olympic gold, first Denmark Open title and "Male Player Of The Year" award

 Axelsen participated at the European Mixed Team Championships in Finland, and helped the team to win the gold medal.
 In March, Axelsen entered the All England Open as the defending champion.
 He reached the final, but lost to 6th seed Lee Zii Jia of Malaysia in a grueling 3-game match (29–30, 22–20, 9–21).
 He then took part at the Kyiv European Championships, advanced to the final, but the organizers decided to cancel the finals, since Axelsen tested positive for COVID-19.
 Consequently, he was barred from playing the final match with his compatriot Anders Antonsen and was awarded a silver medal.
 He won the gold medal in the 2020 Olympic Games in Tokyo, Japan, beating the defending champion Chen Long in straight games in the final and without dropping a single game in the entire tournament.

-In October, he won the Denmark Open title, defeating the top seed and world no.1 Kento Momota in a thrilling final match in three games.
+In October, he won the Denmark Open title, defeating the top seed and world no.1 Kento Momota in a three game final match.
 The match lasted 93 minutes.
-This was Axelsen's only second ever victory over Momota in their sixteen encounters.
+This was Axelsen's second victory over Momota in their sixteen encounters.
 He then won his second super 1000 title of the year at the Indonesian Open by beating Singapore's Loh Kean Yew.
-For his achievements, Axelsen regain the number 1 spot at the BWF World ranking and have been named the 2020/2021 BWF Male Player of the Year.
-He then won the season ending of the 2021 BWF World Tour Finals, beating the current Eddy Chong Most Promising Player, Kunlavut Vitidsarn in the final in straight games, adding another victory to his undeniably successful year.
+For his achievements, Axelsen regained the number 1 spot at the BWF World ranking and has been named the 2020/2021 BWF Male Player of the Year.
+He then won the season ending of the 2021 BWF World Tour Finals, beating the current Eddy Chong Most Promising Player, Kunlavut Vitidsarn in the final in straight games.

 The following month, Axelsen crashed out in the first round to the eventual World Champion Loh Kean Yew in the World Championships, losing 21–14, 9–21, 6–21 in 54 minutes.